confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 {::boilerplate bcp14-tagged}

-This document uses terms and concepts defined by the WIMSE and RATS architectures, as well as to the terms defined by the Trustworthy Workload Identity Special Interest Gorup at the Confidential Computing Consortium.
+This document uses terms and concepts defined by the WIMSE and RATS architectures, as well as the terms defined by the Trustworthy Workload Identity Special Interest Group at the Confidential Computing Consortium.
 For a complete glossary, see {{Section 4 of -rats-arch}} , {{-WIMSE}} & {{-TWISIGCharter}}.

 The definitions of terms like Workload Identity, Workload Credential and Workload Provenance match those specified by the TWI SIG Charter {{-TWISIGCharter}}.

 Workload:

 : {{-WIMSE}} defines 'Workload' as "an instance of software executing for a specific purpose".
 Here we restrict that definition to the portions of the deployed software and its configuration that are subject to Remote Attestation.

 Workload Identifier: